devhausleipzigacademy/ccl-lessons/github-stars/random-words.md

 Extra Tasks

-- Add the possibility to select
+- Add the possibility to select a category
 - Add better error handling.